dfelinto/blender-manual/manual/modeling/geometry_nodes/material/replace_material.rst

-.. index:: Geometry Nodes; Material Replace
+.. index:: Geometry Nodes; Replace Material
-.. _bpy.types.GeometryNodeMaterialReplace:
+.. _bpy.types.GeometryNodeReplaceMaterial:

 *********************
-Material Replace Node
+Replace Material Node
 *********************

 .. figure:: /images/modeling_geometry-nodes_material_replace_node.png
    :align: right
    :width: 300px

-   The Material Replace Node.
+   The Replace Material Node.

-The *Material Replace* node swaps one material with another.
+The *Replace Material* node swaps one material with another.
-Replacing a material with this node is more efficient than creating a selection of all faces with the old material and then using the :doc:`Material Assign </modeling/geometry_nodes/material/assign>` node.
+Replacing a material with this node is more efficient than creating a selection of all faces with the old material and then using the :doc:`Assign Material </modeling/geometry_nodes/material/assign_material>` node.

 .. note::